iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 ### Steps to run this:
  - DaPars requires exactly two distinct conditions to be provided for the differential step
- - samplesheet_example_files.csv contains paths to all the input files provided for each workflow run
+ - samplesheet_example_files.csv contains paths to all the input test files provided for each workflow run
- - Check the path to DaPars with `pwd` and replace the `path_to` in samplesheet_example_files.csv with the path from the `pwd` command
+ - To run DaPars with test data provided for APAeval, check the path to DaPars with `pwd` and replace the `path_to` in samplesheet_example_files.csv with the path from the `pwd` command.
+Otherwise, replace the bam/bai paths in the samplesheet with the absolute paths to the files you would like to use
  - Each row in the samplesheet contains files for one sample to be processed
  - Any number of rows (i.e. any number of replicates per condition) can be provided in the samplesheet in any order
  - The first step of DaPars requires a gene symbol file.
 Download gene symbol file from